mone27/learning-ecosystem-modelling/README.md

 # Introduction to ecosystem-modelling

+The aim of the project is to teach ecosystem modelling with a practical example.

-The model is a collection of notebooks written while learning ecosystem modelling.
+The model is a collection of notebooks to learn how to do ecosystem modelling step by step.
 It doesn't aim to be complete and is still very work in progress.

-This is a (work in progress) implementation of a terrestrial ecosystem model.
-The aim is to have a model to learn ecosystem modelling, where each step and process is explained and documented not to have state of the art model.
+## Status

+- Radiative transfer (basic model available)

 The model is implemented in Julia